-The new Cherry Street streetcar line will provide residents and visitors with convenient and environmentally friendly ways to get around the neighbourhood.
+The new Cherry Street streetcar line provides residents and visitors with convenient and environmentally friendly ways to get around the neighbourhood.

-As with all of our new blue edge communities, Waterfront Toronto is working to ensure that the West Don Lands is a transit-first community, with transit access within a five-minute walk of all residences.
+As part of Waterfront Toronto’s commitment to sustainability, the West Don Lands will be a transit-first community, with transit access within a five-minute walk of all residences.

-A Transit Environmental Assessment (EA) was completed and approved in 2008 for the development of a new streetcar line on Cherry Street.
+A Transit Environmental Assessment (EA) was completed and approved by City of Toronto Council in 2008 for the development of a new streetcar line on Cherry Street.

 The new line will run on the east side of Cherry/Sumach Street, south from King Street through the West Don Lands to the CN rail corridor just north of the Gardiner Expressway.
 Initially the line will run between King Street and the rail corridor, but eventually it will connect to the planned streetcar line on Queens Quay Boulevard and provide service to the Port Lands.